gggray000/ChatRoom/README.md

 1. Put the user status element back to the top of the text area.<br>
 2. Display summary at the frontend.<br>
 3. Refactor ChatController.java.<br>
 4. Add an "END" button for discussion termination.
-The current way of generating a summary is by just sending a "summary" message to the chat room.
+The current way of generating a summary is just sending a "summary" message to the chat room.

 <h3>Long-term</h3>
 1. Migrate from JavaScript to React.<br>